jpjuvo/PANDA-challenge-raehmae/README.md

 ## Inference

 Please see our [inference notebook](https://www.kaggle.com/qitvision/panda-r-hm-ai-private-score-0-93) that uses [`256`](https://www.kaggle.com/qitvision/panda-models-256-256-ordinal) and [`384`](https://www.kaggle.com/qitvision/panda-models-384-256-ordinal) models.
+This scored 0.930 qwk in the private, and
+0.904 qwk in the public test sets.

-[This](https://www.kaggle.com/qitvision/jj-2020-07-21-all-models) is the one we used in the final competition submission.
-It scored 0.926 qwk in the private, and 0.907 qwk in the public test sets.
+[The one](https://www.kaggle.com/qitvision/jj-2020-07-21-all-models) that we used in the final competition submission scored 0.926 qwk in the private, and 0.907 qwk in the public test sets.